gluehloch/master-pom/README.md

 master-pom
 ==========

 The master POM without dependencies.
+Only Maven plugins and repo

  * Encoding: UTF-8
  * Java 14 (JDK 14 compiler and all dependencies like code coverage)